 We are bringing here a compilation from Must Read Top 100 Hyperion Essbase Interview Questions.

-We are divided this series into four part.
+We have divided this series into four-part.

 Here is part 1

 Essbase stands for Extended Spreadsheet Database.
 Essbase is the multidimensional database Management System(MDBMS) that provides a multidimensional database platform upon which to build Analytical Applications.
 Essbase products provide companies with the ability to deliver critical business information to the right people when they need it.
 Essbase products can be deployed on the web with minimum infrastructure requirements.
 The Essbase Server client needs only to retrieve and view data that resides on a server.